andrewliebchen/meteor-react-boilerplate/README.md

 ### User roles

 If you're building an application that requires user roles, I've included [Roles](https://atmospherejs.com/alanning/roles), a great package for creating, validating, and managing user roles.
-Once you've created at least one user via your UI or in `meteor shell`, you can promote that user to an admin by running:
+Once you've created at least one user via your UI or in `meteor shell`, you can promote that user to an admin by opening `meteor shell`, finding the ID of the user you want to promote, then run:

 ```
-meteor shell
 Roles.addUsersToRoles(USERID, ['admin'])
 ```

 For more about Roles, check out the documentation on Atmosphere or [Github](https://github.com/alanning/meteor-roles/).

+### Sending email from your app

 ## Organization